redux-form/redux-form/README.md

 You can enable it with [Babel Stage 1](http://babeljs.io/docs/usage/experimental/).
 Note that decorators are experimental, and this syntax might change or be removed later.

+### React Native Support

+`redux-form` works just fine on React Native.
+Just like with `react-redux`, the only change you will need to make to use `redux-form` with React Native is to import everything from `redux-form/native`, not from `redux-form`.

 ### Synchronous Validation